-Inniswood Hosta features dainty spikes of lightly-scented lavender tubular flowers rising above the foliage from mid to late summer.
-Its attractive small textured heart-shaped leaves remain gold in colour with showy bluish-green variegation throughout the season.
+Pearl Lake Hosta features dainty spikes of lavender tubular flowers rising above the foliage in mid summer.
+Its attractive small textured heart-shaped leaves are green in colour.
+As an added bonus, the foliage turns a gorgeous gold in the fall.